 The performance is divided into nine scenes.
 The omnidirectional projection accesses a scanned 3D model to produce three-dimensional video onstage that interacts with the dancers’ bodies.
 It should be noted that although holograms have been the subject of diverse research since the advent of media art, insufficient scalability and security at the current stage have hampered their application in the realm of performance art.
 As such, the omnidirectional projection introduced in phosphere is noteworthy as a new approach to creating life-sized, three-dimensional video that moves onstage with the dancers.
 By processing in real-time all the elemental movements throughout the entire performance space with motion capture, it is possible to trace the movement of a dancer’s hand, for example, and instantaneously convert that movement into three-dimensional video.
 In turn, this technology unlocks a new realm of creative possibility, and enables a groundbreakingly minute interplay between dance and video elements.
 In the pivotal culmination of this spatial interplay, objects are reduced to light, and the human body is restored to the transcendently ephemeral.

-Visual director, technical director: Daito Manabe (Rhizomatiks Research)
+Visual Direction / Technical Direction / Music: Daito Manabe (Rhizomatiks Research)

-Technical director, hardware engineer: Motoi Ishibashi (Rhizomatiks Research)
+Technical Direction / Hardware Engineering: Motoi Ishibashi (Rhizomatiks Research)